Flank/flank-dashboard/metrics/web/docs/02_presentation_layer_architecture.md

 > Explain the main parts of the `view model`.

-A `view model` can consist from the Dart's native objects like `int`, `String`, `Point`, etc and from other `view model` classes.
+A `view model` can consist of Dart's native objects like `int`, `String`, `Point`, etc, and other `view model` classes.
 Only fields that used for storing some data are allowed - that means that `view model` classes cannot have any methods neither static nor public.
-Generally, the static fields are also should be avoided, but if they helps to simplify code structure and reduce the boilerplate code then the static fields are allowed.
+Generally, the static fields are also should be avoided, but if they help to simplify code structure and reduce the boilerplate code - then the static fields are allowed.

 > Explain the main responsibilities of the `view model` and where to use it.

 A `view model`'s main responsibility is to provide data to the view.
 It should be as simple as possible and contain only data that will be displayed.
 The `view model` should be constructed in the presenter of the presentation layer (`ChangeNotifier` in our case) and should not depend on any `entities`.

-For the more detailed overview in a `view-model` take a look at the [Widget structure organization](03_widget_structure_organization.md) document.
+For the more detailed overview in a `view-model`, take a look at the [Widget structure organization](03_widget_structure_organization.md) document.

 ### What is the state and why do we need it
 > Explain what the `state` of the module is.